fengxia41103/myblog/content/thoughts/noah says.md

    真的！那个时候我就在think, 那个bird poop看起来是dry, 所以我就很想要 touch它"...... speechless, isn't it!?
 What an example he gave to testify that he actually, thinks ~~

+6. Noah figured out how to put his math answer back into the equation to verify, "哇塞，我做的这么对！！" He was genuinely surprised by himself, haha, what a fun to watch him grow in moment like this.

+7. A beautiful early summer evening.
+After a long stressful day evacuating the contractor and his tools, having a barbecue w/ Noah outside the kitchen.
+He was talking w/ his mom about virus vs. bacteria.
+Mom was asking about "do you know which virus, and the only virus, cured by human so far?" (it was Hypatitis-C).
+Noah studied his science vigilantly in the week and the topic was about virus & bacteria, so he was confident in the discussion.
+However, he didn't have this piece.
+So instead he realized his gap, and said "Do you know what I cured?...
+Dad's loneliness." &larr; because in that afternoon, he was my companion to 517 to clean up the mess left by the contractor, and on the way home I said thank you to him for being my companion.
+How funny!!